 Creating an authentic German mustard potato salad is easier than you think!
-Made with red potatoes, olive oil, white wine vinegar, and of course, mustard, this German potato salad recipe makes an ideal side dish when you don’t want a mayo-based potato salad.
-Seasoned with salt and pepper, and ready to go in under 30-minutes when served warm, this potato salad recipe with mustard is a WHOLE LOTTA YUM!
+Made with red potatoes, olive oil, white wine vinegar, and of course, mustard, this potato salad makes an ideal side dish when you don't want a mayo-based potato salad.
+Seasoned with salt and pepper, and ready to go in under 30-minutes when served warm, this recipe with mustard is a WHOLE LOTTA YUM!

-Potato Salad Recipe (Mustard Based)
+Mustard Potato Salad Recipe

 Summertime is the perfect time for salads of all varieties.
 Not only are they quick and easy to create, but they are also super versatile.